jessepav/lacygoill-wiki-backup/vim/mapping.md

 ##
 ##
 # Issues
+## My mapping ignores the count I prefixed it with!

+You may have a `:norm!` command somewhere which resets `v:count[1]` to 1.
+Try to capture `v:count[1]` as soon as possible in a variable; then always refer to the latter in your code (never refer to `v:count[1]`).

+Capture it either at the very start of the function definition:

+    nno cd :call Func()
+    fu Func()
+        let cnt = v:count1
+        " refer to `cnt` when needed
+        ...
+    endfu

+Or at the function call site:

+    nno cd :call Func(v:count1)
+    fu Func(cnt)
+        " refer to `a:cnt` when needed
+        ...
+    endfu

+---

+It's not always possible or a good idea to capture the count at the call site.
+It's not possible when the function is used as an opfunc.
+It's  not  a  good idea  when  the  function  is  called repeatedly  in  various mappings/commands (DRY, DIE).

+In those cases, capture the variable at the start of the function definition.

 ## The output of `:ino bc –` followed by `:echo execute('ino bc')` is `i  bc    * ^S`!

 It should look like this: `i  bc    * –`.